cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 The input check itself may consume resources.
 This is usually linear in the size of the input, which means that an attacker has to spend resources that are commensurate to the resources spent by the defender on input validation.
+However, an attacker might be able to craft inputs that will take longer for a target decoder to process then for the attacker to produce.
 Processing for arbitrary-precision numbers may exceed linear effort.
 Also, some hash-table implementations that are used by decoders to build in-memory representations of maps can be attacked to spend quadratic effort, unless a secret key